imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 npx react-native start
 ```

-And now to run the app in the IOS simulator (you should have Xcode installed)
+And now to run the app in the iOS simulator (you should have Xcode installed)

 ```bash
 npm run ios